burespe1/semantic-dictionary/drafts/DR_EU_2024-490/availability-check-and-location_car-bike-scooter-sharing.md

 source: DR_EU_2024-490
 subcategory:
   - Availability check and location
+  - for transport on demand and personal transport where relevant
 ---

 >It may derive from the capacity of a given area and vehicle location information at a specific time.